gamedev44/ProjectSparse/README.md

 - **Focus:** scalability, ease of modding, modular design.

 ---

+## Issues
+### Im Actively Working on Ironing Out all of these this Month in my Free Time as i move along through the Development of this SDK.
+- [ ] Animation Bug When Trying to Walk While Attacking / Breaking Block | In other words Initiating the Swing Animation Breaks when Walking.
+- [ ] Some Menu Settings for things Such as Rendering Range, Shadows, Rounded Trees Dont Work Consitently You Will Quickly find Sometimes they Do Work & Sometimes they Just Dont.
+- [ ] Some Blocks Render Upside down due to Oddly Flipped Normals (This is likely an easy fix in blender but just incase i wanted to add it here as i havent done it yet.)

 ## 🗺 Roadmap
 - [ ] Official modding hub & page.